OksanaTarun/hw-js-assignments/assignmentOperators.md

 > ??=
 The Nullish coalescing assignment operator is used between two values.
 If the first value is undefined or null, the second value is assigned.

+## Increment

+The increment operator (++) increments (adds one to) its operand and returns the value before or after the increment, depending on where the operator is placed.

+If used postfix, with operator after operand (for example, x++), the increment operator increments and returns the value before incrementing.

+If used prefix, with operator before operand (for example, ++x), the increment operator increments and returns the value after incrementing.

+## Decrement

+The decrement operator (--) decrements (subtracts one from) its operand and returns the value before or after the decrement, depending on where the operator is placed.

+If used postfix, with operator after operand (for example, x--), the decrement operator decrements and returns the value before decrementing.

+If used prefix, with operator before operand (for example, --x), the decrement operator decrements and returns the value after decrementing.